RichardByrne95/CI-MS4-TuckIn/README.md

 -   CSRF tokens were removed while testing to avoid conflict with Cypress not providing the CSRF tokens needed for Django's security.

 -   When changing a food's quantity in the bag, it is presumed that if the user does not continue with checkout, that they do not want to save the changes they made to any quantities in their bag.
-Therefore, if a user makes changes in their bag but then goes back to the restaurants page or closes their browser tab, their changes are not saved.
+Therefore, if a user makes changes in their bag but then goes back to the restaurant's page or closes their browser tab, their changes are not saved.
 Only by proceeding with checkout will their changes to a food's quantity be saved.
 Deleting a food item does not have this restriction.

 ### Notable Issues Encountered